Rotimi779/Scrabble/README.md

 - **First turn:** Player can choose to either play their turn or pass their turn

 - **Placing a word:** If a player chooses to play his turn.
 For round 1 the word they form their deck of tiles can be placed anywhere within the bounds of the board.
+The player will tap on the button they want the word to start from.
 The program will give a choice of placing either horizontally or vertically.
 The row and column from which the word will start must also be input.

 - **Score Update:** The score will update automatically based on the letters used.

 - **End the turn:** The board is displayed, the player’s number of tiles goes back to 7 by taking needed tiles from the bag  and the next player takes their turn.

 - **Second turn:** From the second turn, player 2 is initialized with 7 tiles and has to create a word that connects to the word placed on the board by player 1.
-If the connection create 2 new words, the player get points from both words
+To do this the player taps on the button where they want their word to start from If the connection create 2 new words, the player get points from both words
+- **

 - **End the game:** The game ends when no more tiles in the tile bag and one player uses up the remaining tiles they are holding
 ## RoadMap
-- **Deliverable 2:** implement GUI, complete implementation of MVC by adding view and controller and unit testing.
 - **Deliverable 3:** addition of blank tiles, premium squares and the ability to use any number of AI players.
 - **Deliverable 4:** multiple level undo/redo, save/load features and customization of board with alternate premium squares

 ## Issues
 ### Intersecting tiles implementation
-At the moment to check if a placement is valid the program:
-- Doesnt allow word placements that go off the board
-- Checks each letter in the players word for any adjacent tiles, ensuring the word connects to a previous word past the first turn
-- Checks to see if the character in a certain position in the player's word is the same as the word that is placed on the board

-The third check is supposed to allow interseciton of words however a player will not allow the player to play that word because they do not have the letter that they want to overlap

-Also there is an issue when the player that starts the game passes the turn in round 1, this is because the logic in the code mandates that after the first round subsequent plays must intersect with words on the board
+The program recognizes words that have already been placed as a new perpendicular word which it adds the score of to the total score.

+There is also an issue where it skips the turn of the player if the word they place cannot be made up of theri tiles

 ## Future implementation
-### Adding of points when 2 words are created
-When placing a word that creates 2 new words, the points from both words should be added to the player score

 ### Allowing for 3 and 4 player games
 ### Allowing players to quit the game
-### GUI based version of the game
 ### Multiple level undo/redo
 ### Save and load features
 ### Custom boards with alternate placement of premium squares